jgchoti/studynote/README.md

 1. **Personal Reference:** This document is crafted to deepen my understanding of Full Stack Development concepts, languages, and frameworks.

-2. **Future Resource:** It acts as a go-to resource for me in the future, serving as a quick reference guide for various topics.
+2. **Future Resource:** It acts as a go-to resource for "me" in the future, serving as a quick reference guide for various topics.

 ## Disclaimer